facebookincubator/velox/velox/docs/configs.rst

      - bool
      - true
      - If false, ``size`` function returns null for null input.
-   * - spark.runtime.bloom_filter.expected_num_items
+   * - spark.bloom_filter.expected_num_items
      - integer
      - 1000000
-     - The default number of expected items for the runtime bloom filter in :spark:func:`bloom_filter_agg` function.
+     - The default number of expected items for the bloom filter in :spark:func:`bloom_filter_agg` function.
-   * - spark.runtime.bloom_filter.num_bits
+   * - spark.bloom_filter.num_bits
      - integer
      - 8388608
-     - The default number of bits to use for the runtime bloom filter in :spark:func:`bloom_filter_agg` function.
+     - The default number of bits to use for the bloom filter in :spark:func:`bloom_filter_agg` function.
-   * - spark.runtime.bloom_filter.max_num_bits
+   * - spark.bloom_filter.max_num_bits
      - integer
      - 4194304
-     - The maximum number of bits to use for the runtime bloom filter in :spark:func:`bloom_filter_agg` function.
+     - The maximum number of bits to use for the bloom filter in :spark:func:`bloom_filter_agg` function, the value of this config can not exceed the default value.